oaxiom/te_hic/README.md

 te_hic_genome -g hg38
 ```

-This assumes you have wget on your machine
+This assumes you have wget on your machine.

+Genome currently supported:

+hg38 - GRCh38.p14
+mm10 - NCBIm37
+rn7 - mRatBN7.2

 ### Step 1: Align to the genome